ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/looker-studio-and-clickhouse.md

 ## Connecting Looker Studio to ClickHouse

-First of all, login to https://lookerstudio.google.com using your Google account and create a new Data Source:
+First, login to https://lookerstudio.google.com using your Google account and create a new Data Source:

 <img src={require('./images/looker_studio_01.png').default} class="image" alt="Creating a new data source" style={{width: '75%', 'background-color': 'transparent'}}/>
 <br/>